getstrm/pace/README.md

 5. **The Data Processing Platform**
    Data processing platforms often have various responsibilities, but it at least includes a storage layer (e.g. data lake / data warehouse) and an interfacing layer to the storage layer.
 This is where producers store data and where consumers use data.

+## Solution

+So, where and how does PACE solve these issues?
+PACE focuses on creating representations of data (e.g. by generating views), based on so-called **Data Policies**.

+A [**Data Policy**](protos/getstrm/api/data_policies/v1alpha/entities_v1alpha.proto) is a structured (machine-readable) document, that aims at capturing how source data should be presented to various principals (i.e. a data accessor), and which transformations should be applied to the data, to create a representation of the source data on the hosting data processing platform.

+Data Policies are constructed by retrieving the data schema (the structure of the data) from either a data catalog or a data processing platform.
+Next, various rule sets can be created, that determine how source data is transformed and/or filtered to create a representation of data on the processing platform.
+Defining rule sets is a cooperation between various teams: data consumers, data producers, and most important, the legal team.

+> Want to learn more about how to facilitate this cooperation between various teams?
+Navigate to https://pace.getstrm.com to see how we can help you

+### Architecture
+[//]: # (TODO add architecture image here)

+## Installation
+[//]: # (TODO add installation and setup details here or refer to the docs)